jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-jsonp/>

-You're presented with a simple form that shows a pre filled Personal data.
-You can change those values if you want.
+You're presented with a simple form that is pre-filled with personal data.
+You can change those values if you prefer.

 Click on `Generate JSON String from Personal Data` button.
-The textarea bellow the button will present a JSON string representing the data and values from the previous form.
+The textarea below the button presents a JSON string representing the data and values from the completed form.

 Note that the JSON string contains String, number, boolean and array values.

-Now, Click on `Parse JSON String using Stream` button.
-The textarea bellow the button will show the events generated from the parsed json string.
+Now, click on `Parse JSON String using Stream` button.
+The textarea below the button show sthe events generated from the parsed JSON string.

 Undeploy the Archive